digitalprocess/chicago/README.md

 # Chicago Data

-This project is a sandbox for data visualizations using Chicago
+This project is a sandbox for data visualizations using Chicago Data

 # Getting Started with Create React App